OpenFAST/openfast/docs/source/user/subdyn/theory.rst

 based on the undisplaced configuration.
 It is therefore assumed that the displacements will be small and that P-delta effects are small for the substructure.
-The "extra" moment may be accounted for using the flag *ExtraMoment*, see section :numref:`SD_Loads`.
+The "extra" moment may be accounted for using the flag **GuyanLoadCorrection**, see section :numref:`SD_ExtraMoment`.
 For a nontapered beam element, the lumped loads caused by gravity to be applied at the end nodes are as follows (in the global coordinate system):